 Lamb (Valdimar Jóhannsson)

 Plenty possible though it is to make a movie where “nothing is happening” but a lot is going on, Lamb is the sort of contemporary arthouse fare that uses minimalism as a crutch, with long, quiet, ostensibly atmospheric but ultimately formless passages of dead air taking the place of fleshing out the characters, building the emotional core, or doing much with the camera.
 The result is a fruitful metaphor (parenthood as a gift from nature—but on nature’s conditions) where every potential note of pain, hope, horror, and humor feels like it’s been shot with novocaine.
-When the trailer for Lamb preemptively pitches it as a “cult horror” movie, it’s a marketing play by definition, and not necessarily a deceitful one.
-But I’m not convinced that the dynamic at work is the elevation to a more artful, sophisticated version of the genre.
-On the contrary, it’s more the opposite: tastemakers borrowing some of that genre’s tawdry hook to get butts in the seats.
+When the trailer for Lamb preemptively pitches it as a “cult horror” movie, it’s a marketing ploy by definition, and not necessarily a deceitful one.
+But I’m not convinced that the dynamic at work is the elevation of the genre to more artful, sophisticated places.
+On the contrary, it’s more the opposite: tastemakers borrowing some of horror’s tawdry hook to get butts in the seats.